bigtoga/Project3/README.md

 2. Do we expect the price of oil to be impacted by re-opening the country?
 3. What impact would a second wave of covid-19 have on future oil after a rebound?
 4. Are certain parts of the country more important to an oil rebound than others?
+5. If COVID-19 never happened, would oil still have gone negative?

 ### API possibilities
 * Yahoo Finance API